 Typical Use of a Hash

-Library database to keep track of how many books each person has checked out is a good example of hash use:
+Library database to keep track of how many books each person has checked out is a good example of a hash use:

 $books{'fred'} = 3;